Akanoa/cargo-ci/Readme.md

 This tool aims to resolve a specific problem.

-When you're using private dependency authenticate by a SSH key authentication in a CI environment, you'll encounter the issue of how to explain to Cargo that you want to get the dependency though an HTTPS basic authentication instead of a SSH one.
+When you're using private dependency authenticate by an SSH key authentication in a CI environment, you'll encounter the issue of how to explain to Cargo that you want to get the dependency though an HTTPS basic authentication instead of an SSH one.

-Exemple:
+_Exemple_:

 ```toml
 [package]